Updated April 21, 2025

 At One Medical, patients with diabetes can access group classes and more through our multidisciplinary chronic care management program, Impact by One Medical.
 Through the program, patients work with their dedicated care team led by a primary care provider to set health goals and make a personalized plan to meet them.
 This can include 1:1 behavioral coaching sessions, group classes, and self-guided educational resources, as well as syncing data from wearable devices, and coordinated care with specialists at our health systems partners.
 You can learn more about Impact By One Medical here.

-If you think you may be at risk for diabetes or are experiencing symptoms, talk to a healthcare provider, who can help assess your risk and come up with a plan for staying healthy.
+If you think you should be screened for diabetes or are experiencing symptoms, talk to a healthcare provider, who can help assess your risk and come up with a plan for staying healthy.

 The One Medical blog is published by One Medical, a national, modern primary care practice pairing 24/7 virtual care services with inviting and convenient in-person care at over 100 locations across the U.S. One Medical is on a mission to transform health care for all through a human-centered, technology-powered approach to caring for people at every stage of life.